kevinclancy/blog/_posts/2025-11-04-modelling-megazeux.md

 >
 > The arena $$\vrt{A^-}{A^+}$$ is called the **domain** of $$\vrt{f^\sharp}{f}$$ and the arena $$\vrt{B^-}{B^+}$$ is called the **codomain** of $$\vrt{f^\sharp}{f}$$.

-Additionally, we have a nondeterminstic notion of dynamical systems.
+Now, we present the nondeterministic notion of dynamical systems.

 > **Definition**
 >